 Current exhibitions, presentations, workshops etc.

-Inequalities in university and academia are a highly relevant topic.
+Inequalities in higher education and science are a highly relevant topic.
 Although the number of women and other marginalized groups has increased in recent decades, the diversification process is relatively slow (Moss-Racusin et al., 2014).
-Despite a wide-spread support of equality, marginalized groups are under-represented relative to their proportion in the general population.
-Numerous studies confirm historical and persistent gender-specific and racial discrimination, which among other things can be traced back to explicit and implicit prejudices against these groups (Shaw & Stanton, 2012).
-What are the causes and what can we do to make academia equitable?
+Equality is supported by wide circles.
+However, marginalized groups are underrepresented in proportion to their share in the general population.
+Universal knowledge is still understood as white (Sow, 2014).
+Numerous social science studies confirm historical and persistent gender and racist discrimination, which among other things, can be traced back to explicit and implicit prejudices against these groups (Shaw & Stanton, 2012).
+What are the causes of this and what can we do to make the higher education system fairer?

 Open Science in art therapy research: Validating the rating instrument for two-dimensional pictorial works (RizbA) on contemporary visual art